 Honors & Awards

-Represent United Policyholders, the nation's leading advocate for policyholder rights, as amicus, in Radiator Specialty Co. v.
-Fireman's Fund Ins.
-Co., N.C.
-Court of Appeals, Case No. 19-638.
-This case of first impression in North Carolina concerns whether a standard CGL policy, once triggered by injury or damage during the policy period, provides coverage for a policyholder's liability in full up to policy limits ("all sums"), rather than some lesser, prorated amount.
+Represent United Policyholders, the nation's leading advocate for policyholder rights, in multiple lawsuits, including cases presenting important insurance coverage issues of first impression in North Carolina.
+These cases include an appeal of a trial court ruling that the insureds are entitled to coverage of their COVID-19-related business interruption losses.
+We advocate for the North Carolina Court of Appeals to recognize and enforce policyholders’ coverage rights under “all risk” commercial property insurance policies for property damage and other losses related to COVID-19.
+Another engagement by United Policyholders involves a case of first impression in North Carolina concerning whether a standard CGL policy, once triggered by injury or damage during the policy period, provides coverage for a policyholder's liability in full up to policy limits ("all sums"), rather than some lesser, prorated amount.
 This is a question of immense importance to policyholders facing long-tail bodily injury and property damage claims in which insurers attempt to limit their coverage obligations.

 Represent pharmaceutical manufacturer in insurance coverage lawsuit related to large number of underlying toxic tort claims.
 Broadview Investments, LLC v.
 Continental Casualty Co., U.S. Dist.
 Court, Middle District of Georgia, Case No. 3:18-cv-00119.

-Pursue recovery of defense costs incurred by client defending underlying construction lawsuit.
+Successfully pursued recovery of defense costs incurred by client defending underlying construction lawsuit in Florida.
 Mitsui Sumitomo Ins.
 Co. v.
 Travelers Property and Casualty Co., U.S. District Court, Western District of North Carolina, Case No. 1:15-CV-00207.

-Secured an insurer’s agreement to defend our client in a national class action.
+Secured insurer's agreement to defend client in national class action.
 In re Domestic Drywall Antitrust Litigation, U.S. District Court, Eastern District of Pennsylvania (MDL), Case No. 13-MD-2437.

 Prosecuted a declaratory judgment action to secure coverage for an underlying trademark lawsuit against our client.
 Catlin Specialty Ins.
 Co. v.
 Jafrum International, Inc., et al., U.S. District Court, Western District of North Carolina, Case No. 3:14-CV-607.